nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 ### Tab completion {#pythonConsoleTab}

-The input control supports tab-completion of variables and member attributes names.
+The input control supports tab-completion of variables and member attribute names.
 Hit the tab key once to complete the current input if there is one single candidate.
 If there is more than one, hit the tab key a second time to open a menu listing all matching possibilities.
 By default, only "public" member attributes are listed.